opensafely/documentation/docs/getting-started/how-to/troubleshoot-common-codespaces-issues/index.md

 > RStudio’s version control features are tied to the use of [Projects](https://docs.posit.co/ide/user/ide/guide/code/projects.html)

-In most cases, opening RStudio will create an RStudio project file in your project directory and the Git features will be enabled.

-If this does not happen, you may use the New Project Wizard in RStudio to "associate a project with an existing working directory" as per the instructions in the [RStudio Projects documentation](https://docs.posit.co/ide/user/ide/guide/code/projects.html).
+Therefore, if you have not already created an RStudio project file (.Rproj) file in your repository you can do so by using the New Project Wizard in RStudio to "associate a project with an existing directory".
+Once your repository is opened in project mode the Git features will be enabled.

 ## RStudio's Files tab is not showing the correct directory